 For young learners, I thought it might be helpful to include the images of the two Wizard of Oz characters to remind them of the importance of the the brain and the heart when talking about knowledge.
 It was fun to create assemblages for each side of the roof.
 The Tin Man can serve as a symbol for heart knowledge (values) and the Scarecrow as a symbol for head knowledge (facts).

 I included a small mirror over the front door.
-If the eye is the window to the soul, then one look in the mirror may be all that’s needed to convince us that we are much more than molecules in motion.
+If the eye is the window to the soul, then one look in the mirror may be all that’s needed to convince us that we are much more than meets the eye.

 Light represents knowledge, so I installed fairy lights in the roof.